 The Southeast Asian country of Indonesia consists of over 17,000 islands and is thus the largest island state in the world.
 Located on the border between the Indian Ocean and the Pacific Ocean, its tropical seas are home to a unique diversity of species and are also part of the famous coral triangle.
 Of the seven existing species, six inhabit Indonesian waters and five nest regularly on its beaches.
 However, very little is known about Indonesia’s sea turtles compared to many other countries, and they are not well protected.
 This is where the Turtle Foundation’s commitment to the endangered sea turtles started.
+Our Indonesian projects are implemented by our local sister organisation Yayasan Penyu Indonesia (YPI).

 Project Berau: Protection project for green sea turtles and hawksbill sea turtles, East Borneo